Evaporating black holes in de Sitter expanding universe: One-parameter models of dynamical black holes

 Let us consider now the new solutions of Einstein's equations with perfect fluid we proposed recently \cite{Cot1}.
 These are space-times which in physical proper frames have line elements of the form (\ref{fam}) defined by the functions,

-which depend on dynamical masses, $M(t)$, which may be arbitrary functions of time and the real valued constants, $\kappa$, playing the role of free parameters.
-This inspired us to say that these geometries are $\kappa$-models denoting their space-times by ${\frak M}(M,\kappa)$.
+which depend on dynamical masses, $M(t)$, its time derivative $\dot M(t)=\partial_t M(t)$, and the non-negative constant $\kappa=|\kappa|$ playing the role of free parameter.
+Here we introduce, in addition, the parameter $\epsilon=\pm 1$ for avoiding ambiguities when we extract the square root.
+In Ref. \cite{Cot1} devoted to expanding geometries where $\epsilon=1$ this parameter was not considered explicitly.
+We say that these geometries are $\kappa$-models denoting their space-times by ${\frak M}(M,\kappa)$.
 Moreover, we have shown that these models describe dynamical black hole having isotropic Einstein tensors whose components in proper physical frames have the form

 satisfying the condition (\ref{cond}).
 We denoted here by $\rho_{\kappa}$ and $p_{\kappa}$ the density and pressure of the perfect fluids of our $\kappa$-models.

 For any such model the form of the function (\ref{hdef}) guarantees an asymptotic FLRW space-time ${\frak M}(a)$ whose Hubble function satisfies